yamashita-kenngo/docs/gateway-user-guide.md

 If you use Mozilla's tunneling service, your gateway url will be of the form `[your_subdomain].mozilla-iot.org`.

 We recommend that you **bookmark** the web address on all devices that you have access to from home.
-It is also handy to save your Things Gateway as a **web application on the home screen** of your phones and tablets.
+It is also handy to save your WebThings Gateway as a **web application on the home screen** of your phones and tablets.

 On Android phones/tablets:
-* In Firefox: Select the “add to home” icon in the address bar (circled in red) to add an app icon to your home screen.
+* In Firefox: Select the "add to home" icon in the address bar (circled in red) to add an app icon to your home screen.
-* In Chrome: Select “Add Things to Home screen”.
+* In Chrome: Select "Add Things to Home screen".

 <img src="./images/image3.png" alt="firefox add to home" width="300"><img src="./images/image23.png" alt="firefox as web app" width="300">

 On iPhones and iPads:
-* In Safari: Select the Share icon, and then “Add to Home Screen”.
+* In Safari: Select the Share icon, and then "Add to Home Screen".
 * (Note that iOS does not currently support an "add to home screen" function for Firefox or Chrome browsers.)

 <img src="./images/image35.png" alt="safari share" width="300"><img src="./images/image37.png" alt="safari add to home" width="300">